 - 1 Check the hardware connections, and make sure the LEDs are behaving as expected.
-See the Quick Start Guide and Section 1.5 on page 24. - 2 Make sure you entered your ISP account information correctly in the wizard.
-These fields are case-sensitive, so make sure [Caps Lock] is not on. - 3 If you are trying to access the Internet wirelessly, make sure the wireless settings in the wireless client are the same as the settings in the AP. - 4 If you are trying to access the Internet wirelessly, make sure you have enabled the wireless LAN by the WPS/WLAN button or by the Wireless LAN > AP screen. - 5 Disconnect all the cables from your device, and follow the directions in the Quick Start Guide again. - 6 If the problem continues, contact your ISP.
+See the Quick Start Guide and Section 1.5 on page 25. - 2 Make sure you entered your ISP account information correctly in the wizard.
+These fields are case-sensitive, so make sure [Caps Lock] is not on. - 3 If you are trying to access the Internet wirelessly, make sure the wireless settings in the wireless client are the same as the settings in the AP. - 4 If you are trying to access the Internet wirelessly, make sure you enabled the wireless LAN and have selected the correct channel in the Wireless LAN > AP screen. - 5 Disconnect all the cables from your device, and follow the directions in the Quick Start Guide again. - 6 If the problem continues, contact your ISP.